 ART THE BOX PURPOSE STATEMENT: The purpose of the ART THE BOX initiative in the City of Augusta and as administered by the Greater Augusta Arts Council is to enrich the quality of life for citizens and visitors of Augusta by supporting local artists through visual art displays; and to enhance regional relationships in pursuit of transforming the area into a noted arts destination community.

 Are you an individual artist, organization or business with a concept for a new traffic box art design?
 Please download the Guidelines and Application packet by clicking the link below.
 It includes all the information on how to submit your designs for consideration by our Art the Box Selection Committee.
+AT THIS TIME (as of April 2017) there are no open calls for new traffic box designs, however, artists may continually submit designs to be included in the submission pool when an opportunity for box sponsorship arises.
+Sign up to receive our newsletter for updates.
+Please contact the Greater Augusta Arts Council for any questions.
 Download the Art the Box Guidelines and Application packet

 Art the Box Locations